Paul Sun-Hyung Lee: Career

-Lee is also a playwright, with his own play Dangling premiering at Toronto's fu-GEN theatre festival in 2010.
+Lee is also a playwright.
+His play Dangling premiered N8at Toronto's fu-GEN theatre festival in 2010.

+In 2020, he appeared as New Republic X-wing pilot Captain Carson Teva in The Mandalorian.
+He reprised the role in The Book of Boba Fett episode "Chapter 5: Return of the Mandalorian".

-In 2021 he appeared as a panelist on Canada Reads, championing Natalie Zina Walschots's novel Hench.
+In 2021, Lee appeared as a panelist on Canada Reads, championing Natalie Zina Walschots's novel Hench.
 In the same year, Lee's five seasons on Kim's Convenience came to an abrupt end when the two show runners left the project.

-In 2022 he was announced as the host of Fandemonium, a factual series which will profile the internal cultures of various pop culture fandoms.
+In 2022, he was announced as the host of Fandemonium, a factual series which will profile the internal cultures of various pop culture fandoms.
 He also appeared on the 2022 revival of The Kids in the Hall.

-He is set to play Uncle Iroh in the Netflix live action version of Avatar: The Last Airbender.
+In 2023, he returned as Carson Teva in The Mandalorian Season 3 episodes The Pirate and The Return.
+He also appears in Ahsoka as Captain Carson Teva.

+In 2024, he played Uncle Iroh in the Netflix live action adaptation of Avatar: The Last Airbender.
+On March 6, 2024, Netflix announced that the series was renewed for two additional seasons after garnering 21.2 million views in its first four days.
+He also plays a new main character, Inspector Albert Choi, the new head of Station House No 4, in the eighteenth season of the CBC mystery series Murdoch Mysteries.

+Honours

+In 2023, Lee received the National Arts Centre Award at the Governor General's Performing Arts Awards.